 While the majority of your treatment will take place at The Recovery Village Umatilla, there are off-site opportunities like equine therapy for those in the appropriate levels of care.
 Off-site visits and activities may vary between residential, partial hospitalization and outpatient programs.
 With a range of recreation options, including art therapy, animal therapy, yoga, a swimming pool and more available on-site, there are plenty of activities available to aid in your recovery.

-For many recovering substance users, smoking can be helpful for curbing cravings and staying focused on sobriety.
-Because of this, The Recovery Village Umatilla allows residents to take periodic smoke breaks.
-Keep in mind that men and women must smoke in separate designated areas.
-The timing and frequency of these breaks will be determined based on situational medical recommendations.
+The Recovery Village Umatilla allows residents to take periodic smoke breaks during designated times.
+The timing and frequency of these breaks will be determined based on situational medical recommendations and programming.

 The Treatment Process

 There are a variety of treatment programs at The Recovery Village Umatilla, ranging from around-the-clock medical detox and residential care to outpatient care.
 The treatment programs that you participate in will depend on your own personal needs.
 Treatment often starts with medical detox, an intensive process that typically takes between five and 10 days.
 From there, you’ll either move to residential care, partial hospitalization or outpatient care, where you’ll continue treatment before formulating an aftercare plan with your medical team.